-Courts and litigants have struggled over how to figure overtime due to an employee who was misclassified as exempt and who was paid a fixed salary for his or her hours worked.
-The federal Fair Labor Standards Act requires that non-exempt employees be paid 1.5 times their regular hourly rates for hours worked over 40 in a workweek.
+Courts and litigants have struggled over how to figure overtime due to employees who were misclassified as exempt and who were paid a fixed salary for their hours worked.
+The federal Fair Labor Standards Act (FLSA) requires that non-exempt employees be paid 1.5 times their regular hourly rates for hours worked over 40 in a workweek.
+But for a misclassified salaried employee, satisfying this requirement necessitates a couple of threshold determinations.

-However, for a misclassified salaried employee, satisfying this requirement necessitates a couple of threshold determinations.
-First, the regular hourly rate must be derived indirectly and after-the-fact, because the employee was not paid on an hourly basis.
+First, an hourly rate must be derived indirectly and after-the-fact, because the employee was not paid on an hourly basis.
+Second, a court must decide how this hourly rate will be used in computing back-pay for hours worked over 40 in a workweek: is the employee due 1.5 times this rate for those overtime hours, or is the correct approach to multiply those hours times one-half of the regular rate?

-Second, a court must decide how this rate will be used in computing back-pay for hours worked over 40 in a workweek: Is the employee due 1.5 times this rate for those overtime hours, or is the correct approach to calculate overtime premium by multiplying those hours times one-half of the regular rate?
 The answer depends upon whether the employee's salary is seen as having been his or her straight-time pay only for the first 40 hours, or instead for all hours worked.
 If the salary covered only the first 40 hours, the employee has received no pay for the overtime hours and is owed 1.5 times the rate.
 But if the salary was the employee's straight-time compensation for all hours worked in a workweek, including overtime hours, then the employee is due only the half-time overtime premium.
 How this gets resolved can have tremendous significance in situations - such as class actions - involving large numbers of overtime hours.